-- 1. Total loan amounts per stage, i.e. including both mortgage and consumer loans, as at 31 December 2023 - 2.
+- 1. Total loan amounts per stage as at 30 June 2024 - 2.
 The coverage ratios are calculated as the Loan Loss Provisions in a certain IFRS 9 stage divided by the total outstanding loan amount in that respective stage - 3.
 Purchased and Originated Credit-Impaired loans